by the Open Source Security Foundation (OpenSSF), 2025-03-19

 Note that every repository of an organization uses the same CNAME

-site will be used).
+exactly which repository will be used.
 OpenSSF members

 can just email operations